 Lastly, we have these sharpeners that are technically still reliant on electricity but are relatively more portable than the previous type.
 Indeed, you can use the car battery to power this kind of sharpener, but they also lack the impressive motor power of electric sharpeners.

-If you require something that is more powerful than files and manual sharpeners but you’re not always at home, this is what you need.
+If you require something that is stronger than files and manual sharpeners but you’re not always at home, this can be what you need.

 Common Factors in Choosing a Chainsaw Sharpener

-Now that you’ve learned the different types of chainsaw sharpeners, it’s time to know the essential factors you need to consider in picking the best product for your chainsaw.
+Now that you’ve learned the different types of chainsaw sharpeners, it’s time to know the crucial factors you need to consider in picking the best product for your chainsaw.

 Some sharpeners, especially the electric types, can be costly.
 However, the price can still be worth it if the chainsaw sharpener is durable enough to withstand regular use over a long period of time.